Kuncheon1/Tavo-Resets/README.md

 # Tavo-Resets
-The Tavo section of the SUPER CHECK POINT!
-Reset Macro Collection
+This is the Tavo section of the SUPER CHECK POINT!
+Reset Macro Collection.
+If you have any quesitons please message me on Discord Kuncheon#5306